sultanmr/LearnWebhookTest/README.md

-Here's a template for your GitHub README file for the project:

----

 # Stacking Model for Classification

 This repository contains a machine learning project that demonstrates the implementation of a stacking classifier using `RandomForestClassifier`, `GradientBoostingClassifier`, and `LogisticRegression` as the meta-model for classification tasks.
 The project includes model training, evaluation, and optimization to minimize overfitting and achieve better generalization.